 There are different models of dremel drill, I personally use Dremel 300.
 I think it have enough power for all my shoemaking needs.

-I am very open in using unorthodox tools instead of ordinary shoemaking tools and materials.
+I am very open to using unorthodox tools instead of ordinary shoemaking tools and materials.
 Now, I would like to hear from you what are the other tools you use in your shoemaking work?

 Comment below and share.